This is a space for all things that inspire us and we hope will inspire you too. Have something you'd like us to cover or try? Just contact us!

 I ordered everything online at Home Depot for easy curb side pick up.

-The first thing to do is decide where you will place your planter(s).
+When you are figuring out how to build a raised planter box, the first thing to do is decide where you will place your planter(s).
 Since your planter will be elevated, you will be bringing in fresh soil so choosing based on soil condition is not as important as if you were planting in the ground.
 The main factor to consider is sunlight.
 Most vegetables require full sun (6+ hours a day) to grow well.
 Monitor your property for a few days prior to building your planter to determine which location receives the best sunlight.
 If you are building this in the early spring before trees leaf out, make sure you consider the shadows that will be cast by trees once in leaf.

 The first things to consider when deciding how big to make your planter are: